 - Any other members of staff who are interested in this work and want to take part.
 They don't have to be teachers – they just need to be passionate about improving diversity in your curriculum

 - This is a big piece of work, so it shouldn't fall to just a few people.
-Make sure it doesn’t just fall to BAME staff – this is everyone’s responsibility
+Make sure it doesn’t just fall to staff who themselves are BAME – this is everyone’s responsibility

-- Certain subjects might want to work more closely together (where there are more direct links between their subjects), e.g. English and history, maths and science
+- Certain subjects might want to work more closely together e.g. English and history, maths and science

 - When carrying out the review, the working group should look at curriculum maps, short and long-term plans, and sometimes individual lesson plans and resources (you won’t always need to go into this level of detail, but you might want to look at a few examples of lesson plans or resources per unit to get a good idea of how content is taught)